SammyObeezy/AirBnB_clone_v2/README.md

-This is AirBnB_clone_v2 group project
+This is AirBnB_clone_v3 group project
+Done by SAMMY OBONYO